davidgondelach/DESTO/README.md

 The Earth Gravitational Model 2008 (EGM2008) coefficients were obtained from the NGA's Office of Geomatics: https://earth-info.nga.mil.

+The toolbox makes use of NASA's SPICE Toolkit (version N0066) for Matlab, see https://naif.jpl.nasa.gov/naif/toolkit.html.

 ### References
-The code in this repository corresponds to two publications in Space Weather.
-The density modeling and estimation techniques using two-line element data are described in:
+The code in this repository corresponds to two publications in the AGU journal Space Weather.
+The thermospheric density modeling and estimation techniques using two-line element data are described in:
 ```
 @article{gondelach2020tle,
   author = {Gondelach, David J. and Linares, Richard},